- Ethics Programs

 Joe holds a B.S. in engineering from the United States Military Academy.
 He earned his M.S. in engineering psychology and Ph.D. in industrial/organizational psychology from the Georgia Institute of Technology.
 A graduate of West Point, he earned Executive Leadership diplomas from the Army’s Command and General Staff College and the U.S. Army War College.×

-Kendall Smith is a Survey & Technology Specialist with EthicsPoll™.
+Kendall Smith is an Operations & Technology Coordinator with Priority Thinking© EthicsPoll.
 He assists in all web-based survey development and administration, and facilitates interactive and remote polling sessions using EthicsPoll’s audience response systems.
 In addition, he provides general technical, financial and office support.

 Before joining EthicsPoll, Kendall gained valuable experience in customer service, employee training, and event management in a variety of positions.
-During his high school and college years, he worked on the staff of Massawepie Scout Camps for five summers.
-He holds these summers in the Adirondack Mountains in high esteem.
 At Binghamton University, Kendall served as a student manager at an on-campus dining hall.
 Kendall has also worked as a carpenter’s assistant, creative intern with WXXI Public Broadcasting Council, and student intern with the Broome County District Attorney’s Office.

 Kendall received his B.A. in history and political science from Binghamton University in May 2012.
 He is an Eagle Scout and a member of the Pi Kappa Alpha Fraternity, Mu Gamma chapter.
 Kendall spends significant time volunteering for Massawepie Scout Camps of the Seneca Waterways Council, Boy Scouts of America.
 He enjoys cycling, skiing, hiking, and reading about 20th century history.×

 Alan is President and CEO of Futures Funding Corporation and has been involved in the sales and service of employee benefit plans for over 30 years.
 He is also the founder and President of the Rochester Area Business Ethics Foundation (RABEF).
 RABEF sponsors the annual ETHIE award to businesses that exhibit high ethical cultures as well as a variety of other educational programs and seminars.
 In their 11 year history, they have grown to be one of the most important business programs in the Rochester community.
 In recognition of that work, he was recently one of 4 national recipients of the “Being a Difference” award, given by the Center for Public Trust.